adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 After some tweaking of my own (portable) algorithm code, the algorithm could compile and ran successfully as compiled client-side browser JavaScript.

 So how does it this mysterious ["ASIO.coroutine"](https://github.com/chriskohlhoff/asio/blob/master/asio/include/asio/coroutine.hpp) work?
 Chris Kohlhoff, the author of ASIO, describes it in a blog post from 2010: ["A potted guide to stackless coroutines"](http://blog.think-async.com/2010/03/potted-guide-to-stackless-coroutines.html).
 Go and read that post and prepare to have your mind blown.
-Using a clever combination of macros and switch statements, Kohlhoff manages to introduce new "pseudo-keywords" like "yield" that can be used for yielding values from a coroutine. 🤯
+Using a clever combination of macros and switch statements, Kohlhoff manages to introduce new "pseudo-keywords" like `yield` that can be used for yielding values from a coroutine. 🤯

 From the user side, declaring an ASIO.coroutine is quite simple (quoting the post):